The Australian Taxation Office is a step closer to being able to sell the distinctive half-built mansion dubbed the ‘Taj on Swan’.

-According to the AFR, over the past 18 months Mr Oswal lost control of a $1 billion empire, Burrup Fertilisers.
-The company was built from a factory on a desolate peninsula in WA’s Pilbara region.
+According to the AFR, Mr Oswal has over the past 18 months lost control of a $1 billion empire, Burrup Fertilisers.

-The businessman denies any wrongdoing and disputes the size of the ATO’s claimed debt.
+The businessman disputes wrongdoing and the size of the ATO’s claimed debt.